 Roadways: Lee Roy Selmon Expressway

 As westbound commuters approach the downtown terminus of the Lee Roy Selmon Expressway’s Reversible Express Lanes, they enter a sharp curve ending at a traffic light at the intersection of East Twiggs Street and Meridian Avenue.
 Morning traffic backs up at this intersection, increasing the risk of rear-end crashes.
-Drivers on the express lanes who participate in the THEA Connected Vehicle Pilot will receive warnings when motorists on the road ahead have suddenly slowed down or come to a stop.
-Their vehicles will also alert them when they are approaching the curve at an unsafe speed.
+Drivers on the express lanes who participate in the THEA Connected Vehicle Pilot receive warnings when motorists on the road ahead have suddenly slowed down or come to a stop.
+Their vehicles also alert them when they are approaching the curve at an unsafe speed.

 Roadways: Lee Roy Selmon Expressway, East Twiggs Street, North Meridian Avenue

 The downtown terminus of the Lee Roy Selmon Expressway’s Reversible Express Lanes is a potential entry point for wrong-way drivers.
-The THEA Connected Vehicle Pilot aims to reduce the risk of collisions by detecting and warning wrong-way drivers before they get on the expressway.
-Other connected vehicles on the express lanes will also receive warnings when a wrong-way driver is approaching.
+The THEA Connected Vehicle Pilot aims to reduce the risk of collisions by warning wrong-way drivers before they get on the expressway.
+Other connected vehicles on the express lanes also receive warnings when a wrong-way driver is approaching.

 Roadways: East Twiggs Street

 The THEA Connected Vehicle Pilot has installed connected vehicle technology at the midblock crosswalk on East Twiggs Street at the Hillsborough County Courthouse to improve pedestrian safety.
 When sensors detect a pedestrian in the crosswalk, roadside equipment broadcasts that information to connected vehicles in the vicinity, and their drivers will receive an alert.

 TRANSIT SIGNAL PRIORITY